-Built around a truly magnificent timber and stone lodge, the King’s Pointe resort in Storm Lake incorporates hotel rooms, and self-contained cabins.
+Built around a truly magnificent timber and stone lodge, the King’s Pointe resort in Storm Lake incorporates hotel rooms and self-contained cabins.
 There is a fine dining restaurant on the grounds, and overall the resort exudes an air of grace and elegance.
-The rooms are finished with contemporary styling, and can accommodate up to 5 guests.
+The rooms are finished with contemporary styling and can accommodate up to 5 guests.

-The Sunrise Cottages are able to sleep up to 10 people, and continue the standard of sophisticated grace set by the hotel rooms.
-The highlight of the Resort however, is the associated waterpark, which includes both indoor and outdoor activities, and works to shine a light on the inadequacies of an on-site pool.
+The Sunrise Cottages are able to sleep up to 10 people and continue the standard of sophisticated grace set by the hotel rooms.
+The highlight of the Resort however, is the associated waterpark, which includes both indoor and outdoor activities and works to shine a light on the inadequacies of an on-site pool.

 11. Grand Harbor Resort and Waterpark

-Located in Dubuque, the Grand Harbor Resort includes hotel accommodation, and an inside waterpark to allow for wet and wild family entertainment all year round.
+Located in Dubuque, the Grand Harbor Resort includes hotel accommodations and an inside waterpark to allow for wet and wild family entertainment all year round.
 The hotel boasts over 190 rooms decorated with a minimalist contemporary feel, and a Tony Roma’s family restaurant inside the complex.

-In addition to the waterpark the hotel has a fully equipped fitness center.
-With function rooms and a business center with printing and internet connectivity, the Grand Harbor makes a perfect destination for a corporate event, or a wedding and family gathering.
+In addition to the waterpark, the hotel has a fully equipped fitness center.
+With function rooms and a business center with printing and internet connectivity, the Grand Harbor makes a perfect destination for a corporate event or a wedding and family gathering.

 13. Cedar Valley Lodge